The Advanced Registered Nurse Practitioner

 The following information is provided to clarify the scope of practice, role, functions and requirements for the Advanced Registered Nurse Practitioner (ARNP) practicing in Iowa.

-- An advanced level certification by a national professional nursing certifying body, recognized by the board, is required for registration as an ARNP.
+An advanced level certification by a national professional nursing certifying body, recognized by the board, is required for licensure as an ARNP.

-- In order to obtain a DEA number the nurse practitioner must be registered as an ARNP.
+In order to obtain a DEA number the nurse practitioner must be licensed as an ARNP.
 Application forms for DEA numbers may be obtained from the pharmacy board at 515/281-5944.

 Obtain patient histories.